-Exclusions: English (Advanced); English (EAL/D); English (Extension), English Studies (Category B)
+Board Developed Course Exclusions: English (Advanced); English (EAL/D); 2 units for each of Year 11 and Year 12 English (Extension), English Studies (Category B)

 In the Preliminary English (Standard) course, students learn about language and literature by exploring and experimenting with the ways events, experiences, ideas and processes are represented in and through texts.
 Students study a range of texts which include prose fiction, drama, poetry, nonfiction, film, media and/or multimedia.